bigloser/NutritionFacts/README.md

 NutritionFacts Live Q&As are typically quick fire style, great for those moments.

-Unfortunately they are hard to search because there aren't transcribed anywhere.
+Unfortunately they are hard to search because they aren't transcribed anywhere.

 This tool will allow you to find your answer in seconds. ⌚